PANORAMIC BOAT TOUR OF THE LAGOON

 - We board our motorised tour boat and cut our way towards the city centre along the Giudecca Canal, which marks the southern edge of the lagoon city.

-- Our journey leads us past the island of San Giorgio, before taking us towards the northern reaches of the splendid lagoon where we can admire the islands of San Clemente, San Servolo and, finally, San Lazzaro, whose monastery is a pearl of Armenian architecture.
+- Our journey leads us past the island of San Giorgio, before taking us towards the south of the splendid lagoon where we can admire the islands of San Clemente, San Servolo and, finally, San Lazzaro, whose monastery is a pearl of Armenian architecture.